Maximize Shoulder Gains with Cable Lateral Raises

 Another mistake is neglecting proper alignment during the exercise.
 Many individuals tend to lean forward or backward while performing cable lateral raises, which can shift focus away from the deltoids and place undue stress on other areas such as the lower back or neck.
 Maintaining an upright posture with engaged core muscles is vital for isolating the target muscles effectively.

-Additionally, failing to fully extend or lower the arm during each repetition can limit muscle activation; therefore, it’s essential to complete each rep with full range of motion.
+Additionally, failing to fully extend or lower the arm during each repetition can limit muscle activation; therefore, it’s essential to complete each rep with a full range of motion.

 Tips for Maximizing Shoulder Gains